ListenOne1/HelloWorld/READ.md

 # Overview

 This is the classic Hello World program.
-I wrote it to demonstrate my development environment using Python.
+I wrote it to demonstrate the use of Visual Studio Code, Github, and Python integrated together.

 [Software Demo Video](http://youtube.link.goes.here)